DearReader/DearReader/README.md

 * our narrative
 * my narrative.

 These terms and phrases were included because of their prevalence in fiction and because they returned more true positives than false positives.
-Other terms where initially included, such as “dear friends” but were removed after I determined that they returned more false positives than true positives.
+Other terms where initially included, such as “dear friends,” but were removed after I determined that they returned more false positives than true positives.

 ### Removing Dialogue